All You Need to Know About Account-Based Selling

 - Only one or just a few stakeholders are involved in your average deal

-An account-based approach should deliver a tightly integrated cross-department experience to customers and maintains the account focus also after the sales is made.
+An account-based sales strategy should deliver a tightly integrated cross-department experience to customers and maintains the account focus also after the sales is made.
 Therefore, it’s a better fit for subscription-based software companies than for those offering one-time purchase products.

 How to find out which accounts to target